Mercury Bank Review

 Is Mercury a good bank?

 Yes, it is.
 Mercury is a fairly new, uniquely tech-driven banking option for start-ups.
-Whether or not it’s a good option for your business completely depends on what you need from a bank account.
+Whether or not it’s a good option for your business depends on what you need from a bank account.

 If you’re into customization, tech-focused banking products, and growing within the start-up community, then it might be an excellent banking solution for you (and the lack of fees doesn’t hurt).